maxkratt/FishNet-Documentation/guides/features/scene-management/loading-scenes/README.md

 #### SceneLookupData

 [**SceneLookupData**](../scene-data/scenelookupdata.md) is the class used to specify what scene you want the [**SceneManager**](../../../../fishnet-building-blocks/components/managers/scenemanager.md) to load.
-You will not create the lookup data manually and instead use the SceneLoadData constructors that will create the SceneLookupData automatically.
+You do not need to create the lookup data manually but can instead use the SceneLoadData constructors which will create the SceneLookupData automatically.

 #### SceneLoadData